JamesTanShengYi/Snakemake-Alignment_Phylogeny/README.md

 ## Snakemake file
 This snakemake file contains a workflow allowing the creation of MAFFT alignments and RAxML phylogenies.
 Inputs can either be a set of amino acid or nucleotide sequences.
-It is coded for use with a [snakemake configuration by RomainFeron](https://github.com/RomainFeron/snakemake-slurm), so that it is compatible with a computing cluster managed by SLURM.
+It is coded for use with a [snakemake configuration by RomainFeron](https://github.com/RomainFeron/snakemake-slurm), so that it works with a computing cluster managed by SLURM.
 Note that the outgroups in the ProteinTree and GeneTree rules need to be changed to accomodate your dataset.

 ## Dataset